py2ai/py2ai.github.io/_posts/2020-10-22-Make-an-Interactive-Particle-Swarm-Optimization-algorithm.md

 ```

-And here is the main.py
+And here is the main.py, it will use the thread to call the above Draggable.py file.
+So please make sure to name the above file as Draggable, otherwise change the name accordingly in the code below under the start_drag function.

 ### main.py